 In some instances, a lamp might be de-powered when its supply is interrupted by the opening of a switch (as in a door), or by disconnecting the load (as in a trailer harness).
-In these cases, the driver should be tolerant of the inrush current that will occur when the load is reconnected.
-The OCHI on demand feature allows such control individually for each channel through the OCHI ODx bits inside the Initialization #2 register.
+In these cases, the driver should be tolerant of the inrush current occurring when the load is reconnected.
+The OCHI On Demand feature allows such control individually for each channel through the OCHI ODx bits inside the Initialization #2 register.